Centripetal Acceleration Definition

 For instance, if an object is rotating around an axis of rotation, then you can determine the centripetal acceleration by calculating the square of velocity at which an object is rotating divided by the total radius between an object and a center (also known as the axis of rotation).
 The unit used to symbolize centripetal acceleration is m/s2.

-To determine how to find the centripetal acceleration, you can use the formula listed below; or to evaluate your query instantly, jump to our free online calculator.
+To determine centripetal acceleration, you can use the formula listed below; or you can find your solutions instantly by using our free online centripetal calculator.

-To calculate centripetal force, you can use our Centripetal Force Calculator.
+To calculate the centripetal acceleration, you can use our Centripetal Acceleration Calculator.

-For a more precise understanding of the concept of centripetal acceleration, let us have an example below:
+For a more precise understanding of the concept of centripetal acceleration, let us solve an example below:

-Suppose a car is moving in a circular path with a velocity of 10m/s, whereas the radius of a path is 10m.
-Find out the centripetal acceleration of a moving object.
+Suppose if a cart is rotating in a roundabout with a velocity of 25m/s, whereas the radius of a roundabout is 15m.
+Then determine the centripetal acceleration of a moving object.

-To find out the centripetal acceleration of a car, we will use the formula listed below:
+To find out the centripetal acceleration, we will use the formula listed below:

 Putting values in the formula: